SovereignCloudStack/csctl/docs/getting_started.md

-# Configuring a Cluster Stack
+# Getting started

 A [Cluster Stack](https://github.com/SovereignCloudStack/cluster-stacks) is full template of a Kubernetes cluster.
 A Cluster Stack can be configured on every provider that supports Cluster API.

 The Cluster Stack Operator facilitates using Cluster Stacks by automating all steps that users would have to do manually given they have a Cluster API management cluster.

 The csctl helps to generate all files and build node images based on provided scripts in a format that the Cluster Stack Operator can use.